 In each case, there was no lipoma recurrence at one year, and all the patients reported being highly pleased with their liposuction results.
 The researchers concluded that liposuction is advantageous over surgical excision for avoiding large scars.
 The findings were published in the Open Access Macedonian Journal of Medical Sciences.

 You’re in good hands with George Solomon, M.D., trusted by patients throughout the Tampa area.
-Dr. Solomon is board-certified, with over two decades of experience performing cosmetic procedures.
+Dr. Solomon is top cosmetic surgeon, with over two decades of experience performing cosmetic procedures.
 Here you can read about the doctor’s credentials and the services he offers.